eagronin/capstone-prepare/README.md

 When partitioning the data using sampling, it is important to set the random seed in order to be able to reproduce the results.
 If the random seed is not set, then any random sampling performed while fitting the model will result in variation in the results each time the model is fitted (to the same training data), which will make the results not replicable.

 ## Data Preparation for Cluster Analysis
 Groups of users with different attributes (for example, experienced vs. inexperienced players) are likely to have differences in their tendency to make in-app purchases.
-Therefore, revenue and profitability can be increased by choosing different strategies for targetingand setting fees for hosting in-app purchase items shown to users from different groups.
+Therefore, revenue and profitability can be increased by choosing different strategies for targeted marketing and setting fees for hosting in-app purchase items shown to users from different groups.

 We selected 3 attributes for cluster analysis that breaks out users into distinct groups:

 Attribute | Rationale for Selection
 :--- |:---
 teamLevel | User experience as reflected in the teamLevel attribute could be a differentiator of user behavior.
 For example, the beginners might be too focused on learning the game and not pay attention to the in-app purchase items.
-To the contrary, more experienced users may express more interest to the in-app purchases. accuracyRate (count_hits / count_gameclicks) | Accuracy rate reflects how well a user is playing the game.
+To the contrary, more experienced users may express more interest in buying in-app purchase items. accuracyRate (count_hits / count_gameclicks) | Accuracy rate reflects how well a user is playing the game.
 It may depend on user experience, yet may also reflect user intrinsic qualities.
 For example, users with a higher accuracy rate may be more capable individuals, have higher incomes and, as a result, may spend more money while playing the game.
 Revenue (avg_price * count_buyId when avg_price and count_buyId are not NULL, and zero otherwise) | While revenue may correlate with the other two attributes above (teamLevel and accuracyRate), it has its own differentiating characteristics.
 For example, irrespective of skills and experience, users may differ in their inclination to make in-app purchases.